xdmandy/WFB-NG-local/README.md

-# Building WFB on raspi 5 from source with wfb-ng
+# Building WFB0-NG from source locally on your UBUNTU system

 ## Created by and main project [wfb-ng](https://github.com/svpcom/wfb-ng)